Saturday, 7 October 2023

 Failed Careers are great.
 PC's get a random failed career at character creation along with the items someone of that career would have possessed.
 It doesn't need to be said that they are wonderful mediums for implied world-building that immediately involve and inform players in and about the world.

 When making failed career tables, I try to keep two things in mind.
-First, I try not to make the careers so specific that a player cannot immediately grasp the concept - take ownership of, or define the career themselves.
-The world, however weird should be understandable and implied only, if a concept is too weird or requires too much meta-knowledge to understand it shouldn't be available as a failed career for your players.
-Secondly, making the weapon and item as interesting as possible.
-To play fast and loose with the definition of 'weapon' and 'item' - something a player wouldn't pick for their character off of an equipment list, something that isn't even on a equipment list.
-Interesting - as in strangely useful, producing new or odd situations - something that can be used for more than its intended purpose or even providing a narrative, character or adventure hook.
-You can fit a lot of flavour into [name], [weapon], [item].
+First, I try to make the careers so specific that a player can immediately grasp the concept - take ownership of, or define the career themselves.
+The world, however weird should be understandable and implied only, if a concept is too weird, prepscriptive or requires too much meta-knowledge to understand it shouldn't be available as a failed career for your players.
+Secondly, the weapon and item need to be interesting.
+It's ok to play fast and loose with the definition of 'weapon' and 'item' - especially if it's something a player wouldn't pick for their character off of an equipment list or something that isn't even on a equipment list.
+Interesting can mean strangely useful, something that produces new or odd situations - something that can be used for more than its intended purpose or even provides a narrative, character or adventure hook.
+You can fit a lot of flavour into the [name], [weapon], [item] format.

 Below is an example failed career list for a city called Tetragrammatown.
 Read it and you will get a good feel for the setting via failed careers only.